Helping you grow closer to God

 In fact, the third thing, here’s why.
 Notice He affirmed our value and He affirms our worthiness by commissioning us to service.
 See, you’ll be an ineffective testifier of the grace of God if you don’t deal with your shame!

 Peter dealt with his shame.
 We have this whole chapter about Jesus and Peter that’s the end of all the gospels because this is the core.
-The Christian faith is not pray a little prayer, your life totally changes, you never have any problems, so come to meetings and sing songs and listen to people talk and be a good, little, moral person and be a bit nicer than others.
+The Christian faith is not: pray a little prayer, your life totally changes, you never have any problems, so come to meetings and sing songs and listen to people talk and be a good, little, moral person and be a bit nicer than others.
 That’s not it.

 We must deal with our shame – why?
 Because the very last thing Jesus said before He

 ascended was this: “All power in heaven and earth has been given to Me.”
 So resources will never be a problem.
-Now, “…make disciples of all nations, or ethnos, or people groups, baptizing them in the name of the Father, and the Son, and the Holy Spirit.
+Now, as you are going, “…make disciples of all nations, or ethnos, or people groups, baptizing them in the name of the Father, and the Son, and the Holy Spirit.
 And teaching them to observe, to actually live out all of the things that I have taught you.
 And don’t worry because I will be with you, even to the end of the age.”

-Our testimony.
-We sang God wants to do greater things.
 He is going to do greater things when the person in your seat deals with your shame and you have a full testimony to share the good, the bad, and appropriately at times, the ugly.
 And what you’ll find is there is so much ugly out there, that will be the key to your boss or your supervisor or your babysitter or your workout partner or your mom or your dad or someone that you thought God could never reach, because they would finally realize there may be hope for me.

 I grew up in San Jose and came from a great town, great family.
 Me and my dad and all my friends really bonded over sports, so that was really what I was into.
 My senior year in high school, I went out for the team and I ended up getting cut and that floored me.
 So immediately, the next day, I went to school looking for another crowd.
 Things quickly progressed because it felt like I didn’t fit in and I was afraid that I wasn’t going to make this team.
 When acting a certain way and talking a certain way wasn’t working I quickly started to obsess and started to think, What can I do to hold on to my image?